 Cleaning services for accommodations are often included in the housing portion of the cost of living.
 Typically, this service is provided by using domestic help, which is rather common in Japan.
 The rates vary depending on the kind of cleaning, but a full-time domestic helper may expect to make around 98,882.29 Japanese Yen each month.

-Another unavoidable factor to consider while estimating the cost of Living in Japan are the expenses related to food, utility and travel.
-The average food costs can range from 800-1000 YEN and can vary depending on your preferences.
-For travel and transportation costs, the average expenses can be somewhere around 10000YEN/month (INR 7000) and you can also get a JR Rail Pass for 21 days which will be 60000 YEN (INR 42000) and you can avail unlimited travel on all national trains in Japan including bullet trains and buses.
+Another unavoidable factor to consider while estimating the cost of Living in Japan is the expenses related to food, utility and travel.
+The average food costs can range from 800 to 1000 YEN and can vary depending on your preferences.
+For travel and transportation costs, the average expenses can be somewhere around 10000YEN/month (INR 7000) and you can also get a JR Rail Pass for 21 days which will be 60000 YEN (INR 42000) and you can avail of unlimited travel on all national trains in Japan including bullet trains and buses.
 The utility costs can be estimated at around 18,000 YEN per month [12,140 INR]

 The typical monthly utility bill for one person is roughly 10,000 yen, with electricity costing around 5000 yen, gas costing 3000 yen, and water costing 2000 yen.
 Most homes feature gas water heaters and cooktops, while some newer homes may have induction cooktops instead.